Stoeoeoe/godot_data_editor/README.md

 The plugin was written for version *2.1.3* of the Godot Engine.
 Upcoming minor versions should be supported as well.
 It is very likely that a number of changes will be necessary, once Godot 3 is released.

-# API / Tutorial
+# API / Demo
-I created a little video which shows how to use the plugin to create a simple shop system:  [[Link to video which does not exist yet :) ]]
+There is a demo project available which shows how the plugin could be used in practice.
+Either download the file "DataEditorDemo.zip" or all content of the "demo" folder.
+It should be possible to simply import it.

 Working with data is rather simple, use the provided _data_ class to access the items.
 The following code snippets demonstrates item retrieval as well as the observation feature:
 ```gdscript